vbaconnet-ledger/developer-portal/_docs/coin/general-architecture.md

 ---
-title: Modules – General Architecture
+title: Architecture and work breakdown structure
 subtitle: This section describes the high level technical architecture of Ledger Live and how the different components interact.
 tags: []
 author: